 All plays will be TANYS adjudicated, and monetary prizes of $100, $75 and $50 awarded to the three adjudicated as best written.

 Playwrights may submit a maximum of two plays.
-Plays may be submitted electronically to email@example.com.
+Plays may be submitted electronically to firstname.lastname@example.org.
 Please include two attachments.
 One will be your cover letter which will include your contact information, the title and a brief synopsis of the play.
 The other attachment will be the play itself with NO contact information included except title.
 Please submit play(s) in Standard American Play Format.
 If you’re unfamiliar with this, there are many internet sites to help you.
 One would be https://pwcenter.org.
-If you are submitting a hard copy, you may send it to SLCA-CTP, PO Box 179, Averill Park, NY 12018.
+If you are submitting electronically you should receive a confirmation received email, if you are submitting a hard copy, you may send it to SLCA-CTP, PO Box 179, Averill Park, NY 12018.
 Again, please include a separate cover letter.

 Plays should be able to be staged with MINIMAL SET.
 The Sand Lake Center for the Arts has a number of black boxes, and you might consider submitting a play that could be staged with only these.
 Any play with an elaborate set will be disqualified.